ondapc/magic-square-permutations/README.md

-Magic Square Permutations ( heuristic approach )
+# magic-squares-permutations

-A heuristic approach to find all possible Magic Squares given a number.
+A heuristic approach to find all possible Magic Squares given a number using php.

 A heatmap of occurrence of numbers in found permutations that use the "magic constant" as the sum.